-Very few people in our society are entrusted with the responsibility of enforcing laws and maintaining order.
+Few people in our society are entrusted with the responsibility of enforcing laws and maintaining order.
 Professionals in this field must be equipped with technical knowledge and skills, and offer the strong character and personal discipline required to succeed in a demanding environment.
 The Criminal Justice program will help you prepare to take on this challenge.

-About this ProgramThe Criminal Justice diploma program prepares students for a multitude of careers in criminal justice, including numerous government and non-government areas.
+About the ProgramThe Criminal Justice diploma program prepares students for a multitude of careers in criminal justice, including numerous government and non-government areas.
 These careers include opportunities in law enforcement, policing, private security, border enforcement, intelligence, criminal profiling, legal services, private investigations, and community peace officers

 The program provides a liberal arts education for adaptable career-minded individuals who are self-motivated and effective decision makers, with a focus on the development of responsible leaders for criminal justice careers.
 Possessing good communication and problem solving skills, as well as a positive attitude and values, makes students well suited for this program.
 Graduates will receive a Criminal Justice Diploma.

 Aims of the Criminal Justice Program

 The program is designed to prepare students to enter any one of many areas of public, contract, or private criminal justice occupations.
 Studies include exposure to an array of investigative techniques and practices including forensics, crime scene investigations, threat and risk assessments, and methods for gaining employment in the field of your choice.